Arush19/4103-102-OpSys/assignments/Test_One_Addon.md

-Test 1 Helper
 Definitions:
-1.	**Multi-tasking**: It is a concept of performing multiple tasks over a certain period of time by executing them concurrently.
+**Multi-tasking**: It is a concept of performing multiple tasks over a certain period of time by executing them concurrently.
 Example: MultiFinder: It is an extension software for the Apple Macintosh’s classic Mac OS.
 It allows multiple application to be simultaneously resident in memory.
 A single mouse click switches between applications, and information from one application can be copied to another.
 2.	**Multi-programming**: It is a fundamental form of parallel processing in which several programs run at the same time on the single processor.